• Skip to primary navigation

 These umbrellas for Incy Wincy ( Itsy bitsy ) Spider are a great Incy Wincy Spider Experiment, fantastic fun and a wonderful way to introduce the concept of materials having different properties to kids.

-If you’re in the middle of a materials topic we’ve got lots more fun ideas for learning about properties of materials, so do go and have a look around.
+If you’re in the middle of a materials topic I’ve got lots more fun ideas for learning about properties of materials, so do go and have a look around.
 My favourite is the make a superhero float activity.

 Incy Wincy Spider Experiment